antronerds/r2-tutorials/original/R2Tutorials.md

     with TGF-beta.
 Clearly the HMOX1 gene is an early responder and is upregulated with a maximum at 4 hours.
 The HMOX1 gene is presented by the authors of the corresponding publication as one the upregulated genes after TGF-beta stimulation.
-It’s should be noted that a control experiment is missing in this experimental design.
+Itï¿½s should be noted that a control experiment is missing in this experimental design.
     Hovering over the individual timepoint reveals
     additional information.